This article focuses on various ways to visualize personal light

 gg_doubleplot()

-repeats days within a plot, either
+: it repeats days within a plot, either

 horizontally or vertically.
 Doubleplots are generally useful to